gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 It is notable that a lot of our above examples won’t compile right now, and that we are hopeful that this is just temporary.

-## `AnyPromise` wraps `AnyObject?`
+## AnyPromise Resolves With `AnyObject?`

 Because `AnyPromise` is for Objective-C it can only hold objects that Objective-C can understand.
-Thus if it cannot be `id` it cannot be inside an AnyPromise.
+Thus if it cannot be `id` it cannot resolve an `AnyPromise`.

 # Porting From PromiseKit 1.x

 Be aware of:

 * Cancellation
-* AnyPromise no longer catches most exceptions.
+* `AnyPromise` no longer catches most exceptions.
 You can still `@throw` strings and `NSError` objects.
 We decided in the end that exceptions in Objective-C mostly represent serious programmer errors and should be allowed to crash the program.
 Here is the discussion: https://github.com/mxcl/PromiseKit/issues/13
-* PMKPromise will continue to work as a namespace, but is considered deprecated
+* `PMKPromise` will continue to work as a namespace, but is considered deprecated
 * Features like `when` have been moved to top-level functions, eg. `[PMKPromise when:]` is now `PMKWhen`.
 For swift they are the same (`when`, `join`, etc.)
 * `PMKJoin` has a different parameter order, see the documentation
 * PromiseKit 2.0 has an iOS 7 minimum deployment target.
 Though users who want convenience it is in fact 8.0.
 This is because CocoaPods and Carthage will only build Swift projects for iOS 8.
 We intend to explore building a static library that will work on iOS 7, so stay tuned if you must use PromiseKit 2 on iOS 7 and don’t want to manually compile the framework.
 The other option is PromiseKit 1.x which provided you don’t use the Swift version supports back to iOS 6.